 If you are truly looking for help with issues like anxiety, depression or attention disorders, you seriously have to consider cleaning up your environment, diet and personal care products first.
 Essential oils may offer some promise for dealing with these but they cannot compensate for a lack of common sense and poor choices.
 Antidepressants are some of the most widely prescribed drugs, with usage doubling in just one decade: 1996-2005.
 Some studies have even shown that their effects may be questionable.
 Dr. Mercola offers some insight into this research and alternatives to prescription drugs even suggesting that placebos have as great an impact on improving your mood .
 One study indicated that 1 in 5 people in the past year were diagnosed with a mental illness, most in the age group of 18-25 year olds.
 I could have been one of those statistics, as I was medicated in my late teens for depression, a period of time when I was not making good choices in my daily routine.
 Fast forward 20 years, and now I’m more diligent about what my kids are eating and exposed to.
 I have almost 52 years of collective observation in my kid’s ages combined and on many occasions have seen their behavior dramatically change simply by the foods they have eaten, including sugar and processed foods.
 I’m also very careful about avoiding all the chemicals I can in our home, and use mainly Therapeutic Grade essential oils to keep our bodies in balance and handle non-emergency situations in a natural way.
 Keeping this in mind, essential oils may be a great side-effect free option to try before going on medications.
 Here are some essential oils that support brain health, help with concentration and mental clarity, and can assist the body in dealing with stress:

 Lavender essential oil helps balance the body, may help with insomnia and is calming.
 Simply smelling something pleasant can have a positive effect on our psyche.
 Make sure you are using only a pure, food grade lavender essential oil.
 I met someone the other day who had a bad experience with lavender.
 After applying a drop to her pillow, she developed a horrible headache.
 If an essential oils is altered or diluted with any chemical, one can never really know what side effects may occur from fillers.
 It is always best to use essential oils from a trusted source that verifies the ingredients of their products.
-Mine is Young Living essential oils because I know they have the highest quality control standards in the industry.
+My essential oils come from a company that grows many of the plants they distill and package because I know they have the highest quality control standards in the industry.

 Frankincense essential oil may be helpful in alleviating symptoms of depression.
 I apply Frankincense to my face every day, it’s excellent and nourishing to the skin plus it gives a boost to my psyche.
 Frankincense can be diffused to improve concentration and mental clarity.
 Because of this quality, it would be a great choice for using when a student needs to get homework done.
 This is an excellent oil to use for anxiety – when you have a lot of things going on and you don’t know where to begin.
 This oil is clearly evidence of divine creation – one breath in and your mind is clear and focused for the most important task at hand.